daoxinli/daoxinli.github.io/presentations.md

 * Li Yin, R. Malatesha Joshi, **Daoxin Li**, & Seon-Kee Kim.
 (2019). *Graphotactic as well as phonological influences on decisions about consonant doubling among non-native speakers of English*.
 Talk at the third annual conference of the Association for Reading and Writing in Asia (ARWA 2019), Birla Institute of Technology and Science Pilani, India, Feb 28 – Mar 1, 2019.

 ### Posters

+* **Daoxin Li**.
+(2022). *Syntactic bootstrapping mental verbs and perception verbs with limited morphosyntactic cues*.
+Poster at the 96th annual meeting of the Linguistic Society of America (LSA 2022), Washington DC, Jan 6 – 9, 2022.

 * **Daoxin Li** & Kathryn Schuler.
 (2021). *Distributional learning of recursive structures*.
 Poster at the 43rd Annual Conference of the Cognitive Science Society (CogSci 2021), University of Vienna, Austria, Jul 26 – 29, 2021.
 (Virtual)